smarr/RoarVM/README.rst

 to support manycore systems with more than 1000 cores in the future.

 The RVM was open sourced by IBM Research under the `Eclipse Public License`_.
-Please see the `open source announcement`_ for further information
+Please see the `open source announcement`_ for further information.

 Today, the RoarVM supports the parallel execution of Smalltalk programs on x86 compatible multicore systems and Tilera TILE64-based manycore systems.
 It is